 How To Bet On Super Bowl Point Spreads Online

-Before gamblers can bet on a point spread, Super Bowl enthusiasts must register for a membership and deposit funds into their online account.
+Before gamblers can bet on a point spread, you'll need to register for a membership and deposit funds into their online account.
 The online sportsbooks listed within this guide are the top options on the web, so read through our reviews to decide which ones you intend to join.

 Here’s how to become a member of any of the best online Super Bowl gambling sites we recommend:

-- Click on any Super Bowl betting site link we've included on this page to begin the process.
+- Click on any online sportsbook link we've included on this page to begin the process.

 - Once you’ve arrived at the sportsbook homepage, there will be a button at the top of the page labeled “join” or “join now.”
 Click it.